Lung Adenocarcinoma Symptoms and Early Warning Signs at a Glance: A Complete Overview of Survival Rates, Screening, and Treatment

 Lung adenocarcinoma itself is not considered a directly inherited disease, but family history can increase a person’s risk.

+This is partly due to shared genetic susceptibility and environmental exposures (such as secondhand smoke or air pollution).
 Certain gene mutations (e.g., EGFR, ALK, TP53) may run more frequently in families, predisposing individuals to a higher risk, even among non-smokers.
+However, most cases of lung adenocarcinoma are caused by acquired mutations that develop during a person’s lifetime rather than being passed down.